SSWConsulting/SSW.Rules.Content/rules/enough-testing/rule.md

 ---
 We know that [complete testing is impossible](https://www.ssw.com.au/rules/complete-testing-is-impossible), so we need ways to help us decide when to stop testing, i.e. when we've done "enough" testing.

+> "Genius sometimes consists of knowing when to stop."
+— Charles de Gaulle

 <!--endintro-->

 ### Risk-based testing